procount/pinn/README_PINN_243a.md

   - **Edit Config**: Opens a text editor, allowing the `cmdline` and `config` files for the selected installed OS to be edited.
   - **Password**: Allows the password of an OS to be restored or replaced.
   - **Fsck**: Checks the file systems on the partitions of the selected installed OSes.
+  - **Wipe**: Restores the drive to its original size and deletes all installed OSes.
   - **Info**: [Networking Required] Opens a browser that displays the webpage for the selected OS.

 The `more` button can be used to cycle through the 3 toolbars.